paul-hammant/tbd/content/expanding-contracting-monorepos/index.md

 ![](car_segway.png)

-The starting position is two teams working separately, using 'Wheel' (4 for car, 2 for Segway).
+The starting position is two teams working separately, using 'Wheel' (4 for cars, 2 for Segways).
 Without any commits happening the engineer changing 'Wheel' for everyone, runs gcheckout (or its equivalent) to modify the source in the IDE to the union of Car and Segway (and in-house dependencies).
 That is marked as step 0.
-Lets say the change is quick/easy this time (not requiring Branch By Abstraction) step 1 shows the single commit that changes wheel for everyone.
-After the commit/push, running again shows the application focused team checkout - either 'Car' or 'Segway'.
+Let us say the change is quick/easy this time (not requiring Branch By Abstraction) step 1 shows the single commit that changes the wheel implementation for everyone.
+After the commit/push, running again shows the application focused team checkout - either
+'Car' or 'Segway'.

 ## Git's Sparse checkouts